tiayyba/CYT180_Lab1/README.md

 ## Task 4: Lists (Arrays)

-**Starter Code:**
+* Copy the following **starter code** in a new cell in your notebook.
 ```python
 courses = ["CYT180", "CYS101", "DBS211"]
 ```

-### Your Task

-- Add one more course to the list using the `append` mthod.
+* Add one more course to the list using the `append` mthod.
-- Use a for loop to print each course in the format:
+* Use a for loop to print each course in the format:
   ```
   I am enrolled in CYT180
   I am enrolled in CYS101
   I am enrolled in DBS211
   I am enrolled in NET101
   ```
-- Print the total number of courses.
+* Print the total number of courses.
-- Take a screenshot and include it in the PDF under Task 4
+* Take a screenshot and include it in the PDF under Task 4

 ---